-Oregano oil is an herbal supplement that’s known for its antiviral, anti-inflammatory, and antioxidant properties.
-It contains several potentially healing compounds, such as carvacrol, thymol, and terpinine.
+As an herbal supplement, oil of oregano is known for its antiviral, anti-inflammatory, and antioxidant properties.
+It contains several potentially healing compounds, such as:

-People have traditionally used it for respiratory health, and it’s also become a popular alternative remedy for cold and flu symptoms.
+People have traditionally used oil of oregano for respiratory health.
+It’s also become a popular alternative remedy for cold and flu symptoms.

 You can find it at most health food stores as a tincture or softgel capsule.
 You can also buy it in the form of a highly concentrated aromatic, volatile (tending to evaporate) essential oil for external use and aromatherapy.

 Keep reading to learn more about the research behind the benefits of oregano oil for cold and flu symptoms and how to safely use it.